 Legal aid may be available eg where there is a risk of homelessness, or the home is in serious disrepair.
-See page 14 above or visit gov.uk/check-legal-aid and see also Shelter's guidance.
+See page 13 above or visit gov.uk/check-legal-aid and see also Shelter's guidance.

 Local agencies may be able to help with housing or homelessness: Citizens Advice, Law Centres, other front line agencies, various clinics on the LawWorks Clinics Network and various law school clinics.
-See GENERAL section above, or locate various agencies at advicefinder.turn2us.org.uk and advicelocal.uk.
-Shelter also have local branches (see page 81 below).
+See GENERAL section above, or locate various agencies at advicefinder.turn2us.org.uk and <a hr